uliversum/huecontrol/README.md

 * pip3

 ## installation instructions
-* install with source code editing: pip install -e . --user USERNAME
+* install with source code editing: pip install -e .
 * install just for usage: pip install python-opcua
 * set the IP address of your bridge in $HOME/.huecontrol/huecontrol.conf
 * press the button on your bridge.